 All organisms require food for survival and growth.
-Requirement of nutrients, mode of intake of food and its utilization in body are collectively known as nutrition.
-Nutrition in complex animals involves following steps:
+The requirement of nutrients, mode of intake of food and its utilization in the body are collectively known as nutrition.
+Nutrition in complex animals involves the following steps:

 Digestion - The process of breaking down of complex component of food into simpler substances is called digestion.

 The process of digestion is different in human, grass-eating animals, amoeba, etc.

 Absorption - The process of passing of digested food into blood vessels in the intestine is called absorption.

 Assimilation - The conversion of absorbed food in complex substances such as proteins and vitamins required by body is called assimilation.

 In other words, assimilation is the conversion of absorbed food (nutrients) into living tissues.
 Through the process of assimilation our cells are supplied with oxygen and nutrients.